NASA-ESA Mars Sample Return: 2018 to 2022

-In April 2018 a letter of intent was signed by NASA and ESA that may provide a basis for a Mars sample-return mission.
-The agreement was dated during the 2nd International Mars Sample Return Conference in Berlin, Germany.
+In April 2018, a letter of intent was signed by NASA and ESA that may provide a basis for a Mars sample-return mission.
+The agreement came out of the 2nd International Mars Sample Return Conference in Berlin, Germany.
 The conference program was archived along with 125 technical submissions that covered sample science (anticipated findings, site selection, collection, curation, analysis) and mission implementation (Mars arrival, rovers, rock drills, sample transfer robotics, Mars ascent, autonomous orbit rendezvous, interplanetary propulsion, Earth arrival, planetary protection).
 In one of many presentations, an international science team noted that collecting sedimentary rock samples would be required to search for ancient life.
 A joint NASA-ESA presentation described the baseline mission architecture, including sample collection by the Mars 2020 Rover derived from the MAX-C concept, a Sample Retrieval Lander, and an Earth Return Orbiter.
 An alternative proposal was to use a SpaceX Falcon Heavy to decrease mission cost while delivering more mass to Mars and returning more samples.
 Another submission to the Berlin conference noted that mission cost could be reduced by advancing MAV technology to enable a significantly smaller MAV for a given sample payload.

-In July 2019 a mission architecture was proposed.
+In July 2019, a mission architecture was proposed.
 In 2019, JPL authors summarized sample retrieval, including a sample fetch rover, options for fitting 20 or 30 sample tubes into a 12 kg payload on a 400 kg single-stage-to-orbit (SSTO) MAV that would use hybrid propellants, a liquid oxidizer with a solid wax fuel, which had been prioritized for propulsion technology development since 2016.
 Meanwhile, the Marshall Space Flight Center (MSFC) presented a comparison of solid and hybrid propulsion for the MAV.
 Later in 2019, MSFC and JPL had collaborated on designing a two-stage solid propellant MAV, and noted that an unguided spinning upper stage could reduce mass, but this approach was abandoned at the time due to the potential for orbital variations.

 Early in 2020 JPL updated the overall mission plan for an orbiting sample package (the size of a basketball) containing 30 tubes, showing solid and hybrid MAV options in the range 400 to 500 kg.
 Adding details, MSFC presented designs for both the solid and hybrid MAV designs, for a target mass of 400 kg at Mars liftoff to deliver 20 or 30 sample tubes in a 14 to 16 kg payload package.
 In April 2020, an updated version of the mission was presented.
 The decision to adopt a two-stage solid rocket MAV was followed by Design Analysis Cycle 0.0 in the spring of 2020, which refined the MAV to a 525 kg design having guidance for both stages, leading to reconsideration of an unguided spin-stabilized second stage to save mass.